Yellen, China's ambassador held 'frank and productive' discussion - US | Law-Order

 Yellen, China's ambassador held 'frank and productive' discussion - US

-U.S. Secretary of Treasury Janet Yellen and Xie Fang, China's ambassador to the United States, met on Monday ahead of Yellen's scheduled visit to Beijing this week, according to a statement from the U.S. Department of Treasury.
+U.S. Secretary of Treasury Janet Yellen and Xie Feng, China's ambassador to the United States, met on Monday ahead of Yellen's scheduled travel to Beijing this week, according to a statement from the U.S. Department of Treasury.

-Yellen and Xie held a "frank and productive discussion" that covered global and bilateral issues, the statement said.
-Xie expressed China's concerns on economic and trade issues and asked the United States to take action to resolve them, according to state media broadcaster CCTV.

-He also expressed hope that the United States and China will eliminate interference while strengthening dialogue, CCTV said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)